-Services not covered by Medicare Not covered under any condition Covered only under specific conditions erection devices, or non- prescription contraceptive supplies.
-Acupuncture. ✓ (As specifically described in the Medical Benefits Chart in this chapter.)
-Naturopath services (uses natural or alternative treatments). ✓ All services, procedures, treatments, medications and supplies related to workers' compensation claims. ✓ Physical examinations for the purpose of maintaining or obtaining employment, licenses, insurance, court hearings, travel, dietary counseling, weight reduction programs or for premarital and pre-adoption purposes and/or other non-preventive reasons. ✓ Abortion. ✓ Cases resulting in pregnancies from rape or incest or that endanger the life of the mother.
-Post-Discharge Routine transportation. ✓ (As specifically described as a covered service in the Medical Benefits Chart in this chapter.)
-Health services for treatment of military service related disabilities provided by the Military Health Services System (including CHAMPUS or ✓
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture (Medicare- covered). ✓ Covered for chronic low back pain.
+(As specifically described in the Medical Benefits Chart in this chapter.)
+Naturopath services (uses natural or alternative treatments). \checkmark All services, procedures, treatments, medications and supplies related to workers' compensation claims. \checkmark Physical examinations for the purpose of maintaining or obtaining employment, licenses, insurance, court hearings, travel, dietary counseling, weight reduction programs or for premarital and pre-adoption purposes and/or other non-preventive reasons. ✓ Abortion. ✓ Cases resulting in pregnancies from rape or incest or that endanger the life of the mother.
+Health services for treatment of military service related disabilities provided by the Military Health Services System (including CHAMPUS or TRICARE) under which the federal government agrees to pay for the services and supplies. ✓ Paramedic intercept service (advanced life support provided \checkmark

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions TRICARE) under which the federal government agrees to pay for the services and supplies.
-Paramedic intercept service (advanced life support provided by an emergency service entity, such as a paramedic services unit, which do not provide ambulance transport) ✓ Services are only covered when the ambulance pick-up address is located in rural New York and applicable conditions are met.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions by an emergency service entity, such as a paramedic services unit, which do not provide ambulance transport) Services are only covered when the ambulance pick-up address is located in rural New York and applicable conditions are met.
 Members are responsible for all paramedic intercept service costs that occur outside of rural New York.
 Optional, additional, or deluxe features or accessories to durable medical equipment, corrective appliances or prosthetics which are primarily for the comfort or convenience of the member, or for ambulation primarily in the community, including but not limited to home and car remodeling or modification, and exercise equipment.
-Immunizations for foreign travel purposes. $\checkmark$ The following services and items are excluded from coverage under the transplant program: ✓ □ Transplants performed in a non- Medicare-certified transplant facility. □ Non-Medicare- covered organ transplants. □ Transplant services, including donor costs, when the ✓ Transportation services, except as covered in accordance with Medicare guidelines. □ Food and housing costs except as covered in accordance with Medicare guidelines. □ Storage costs for any organ or bone marrow.
+Immunizations for foreign travel purposes. \checkmark The following services and items are excluded from coverage under the transplant program: ✓ □ Transplants performed in a non- Medicare-certified transplant facility. □ Non-Medicare- covered organ transplants. □ Transplant services, including donor costs, when the transplant recipient is not a member. □ Artificial or non- human organs. ✓ Transportation services, except as covered in accordance with Medicare guidelines.
+Food and housing costs except as covered in accordance with Medicare guidelines.
+Storage costs for any organ or bone marrow.
+Bone marrow transplants or stem cell transplantation, except as a treatment for an appropriate diagnosis as specifically stated in the Medicare coverage